VisionVector/recommenders/README.md

 - The [Data Notebooks](notebooks/01_data) detail how to prepare and split data properly for recommendation systems
 - The [Modeling Notebooks](notebooks/02_modeling) deep dive into implemetnations of different recommender algorithms
 - The [Evaluate Notebooks](notebooks/03_evaluate) discuss how to evaluate recommender algorithms for different ranking and rating metrics
-- The [Operationalize Notebooks](notebooks/04_operationalize) discuss how to deploy models in production systems.
+- The [Operationalize Notebooks](notebooks/04_operationalize) discuss how to deploy models in production systems

 | Notebook | Description |
 | --- | --- |